 Like circumstances, formal education is not a determining factor in the success of these chefs.
 While some chefs attended the best culinary schools in Paris and New York, just as many were self-taught.
 I love the story of Slovenian chef Ana Ros from Season two, episode five.
 She had no intentions of becoming a chef.
 She fell in love, inherited a restaurant, and had to learn on the fly.
 Necessity is a great educator.

 9 – Seek the Best Mentors

-The fact that these chefs sought out mentors isn’t as remarkable as how they found their mentors.
+The fact that these chefs sought out mentors to achieve their goals isn’t as remarkable as to how they found their mentors.
 In nearly every case, they just showed up.
-Like Dominique Crenn from Season two, Episode three.
+Like Dominique Crenn from Season two, episode three.
 She moved from France to San Francisco and decided she wanted to cook.
 She read about the popular chef Jeremiah Tower and showed up on his doorstep to ask for a job.
 She got the job despite her lack of education and experience.
 She now holds two Michelin stars.